-- BLASTER.
+BLASTER.
 A person who has been approved by the Sheriff to conduct blasting operations and who has been placed on the list of approved blasters.
-The listing shall be valid for one year unless revoked by the Sheriff. - BLASTING AGENT.
+The listing shall be valid for one year unless revoked by the Sheriff.

+BLASTING AGENT.
 A material or mixture consisting of a fuel and oxidizer intended for blasting.
-The finished product as mixed and packaged for use or shipment shall not be detonated by means of a No. 8 test blasting cap when unconfined. - BLASTING OPERATION.
-The uses of an explosive device or explosive material to destroy, modify, obliterate or remove any obstruction of any kind. - BLASTING PERMIT.
-A permit issued by the Issuing Officer, pursuant to section 105.6.14 of Appendix Chapter 1 of the California Fire Code.
-The permit shall apply to a specific site and shall be valid for a period not to exceed one year. - BLAST SITE.
+The finished product as mixed and packaged for use or shipment shall not be detonated by means of a No. 8 test blasting cap when unconfined.

+BLASTING OPERATION.
+The uses of an explosive device or explosive material to destroy, modify, obliterate or remove any obstruction of any kind.

+BLASTING PERMIT.
+A permit issued by the Issuing Officer pursuant to section 105.6.14.
+The permit shall apply to a specific site and shall be valid for a period not to exceed one year.

+BLAST SITE.
 The geographically defined area, as shown on a project map or plot plan, where a blaster is authorized by a blasting permit issued under this section to conduct a blasting operation.

 EXPLOSIVES PERMIT.
-A permit to possess or use explosives, issued by the Issuing Officer, pursuant to California Health and Safety Code sections 12000 et seq. and California Fire Code Chapter 33.
+A permit to possess or use explosives, issued by the Issuing Officer, pursuant to California Health and Safety Code sections 12000 et seq. and Chapter 33 of this code.
 An explosives permit shall be valid for a period not to exceed one year, as provided in the permit conditions.
 An explosives permit does not authorize a person to conduct blasting unless the person also obtains a blasting permit under this section.

 INSPECTOR.
-A person on the Sheriff's approved list of inspectors authorized to conduct inspections, before and after a blast.
-To be on the Sheriff's approved list, an inspector shall be certified by or registered with the International Conference of Building Officials, the International Code Counsel/Counsel of American Building Officials, the Building Officials & Code Administrator or the Southern Building Code Congress International.
+A person on the Sheriff's approved of inspectors authorized to conduct inspections, before and after a blast.
+To be on the Sheriff's approved list, an inspector shall have a blasting license issued by Cal/OSHA.